IceFireLabs/WarmStorageChain/README.md

 # WarmStorageChain

 WarmStorageChain is an innovative open-source project designed to address the common challenges faced by decentralized storage systems, specifically focusing on data latency and accessibility.
-By leveraging blockchain technology, WarmStorageChain implements a heating Layer2 solution for the Filecoin storage network.
-This layer ensures that data remains in a 'warm' state, meaning it is quickly retrievable and consistently performant.
+By leveraging blockchain technology, WarmStorageChain implements a hot storage tier blockchain solution for the Filecoin storage network.
+This layer ensures that data remains in a 'warm' state, meaning it is quickly retrievable, reducing latency, and ensuring high availability.

 ## I. Overview